 ILP targets are set with parents (and therapists as appropriate) in the Autumn and Spring terms and individual student progress assessed in the spring and summer terms.

-The desired impact for our pupils is that they:
+The desired end points for our pupils are that they: